 Binge-eating is when a person eats a large amount of food over a short space of time.
 They may not be hungry when doing this, often resulting in physical discomfort, as well as feelings of shame and guilt.
-Often referred to as compulsive eating, the sufferer may have come to rely on food to mask or cope with feelings of distress.
+Often referred to as compulsive eating, the affected person may have come to rely on food to mask or cope with difficult feelings.

 What is binge-eating disorder?